discus-lang/salt/doc/reference/01-grammar.md

 - `tsum` is used to combine effect types.

 - `Prm` gives the list of baked-in primitive types which are needed to classify type and term level constructs that are described in the language definition.
-The implementation may also provide other machine level types, but they are listed separately. `#Data` and `#Region` are the kinds of data and region types.
-The others are standard type constructors.
+The implementation may also provide other machine level types, but they are listed separately. `#Type` (at level 3) classifies well formed kinds. `#Data` and `#Region` (at level 2) are the kinds of data and region types.
+The others (at level 1) are standard type constructors.

 ### Type Sugar